-PeaceHealth is seeking a Care Management/Clinical Social Work for a Part Time, 0.60 FTE, Night position.
-Hourly compensation starts at $34.30, more depending on experience.
+PeaceHealth is seeking Care Management/Clinical Social Workers for multiple FTEs and shifts.
+Hourly compensation starts at $31.18, more depending on experience.

 Must be fully vaccinated for COVID-19 including 2 doses of a 2-dose series or 1 dose of a 1-dose series plus 14 days beyond the final dose prior to start date.

 Responsible for identifying and interacting with medically and psychosocially complex patients and families who are likely to benefit from care management and meet high risk criteria and for coordination of discharge planning services for these patients in collaboration with RN Care Management and other members of the care team.

 - Screen and identify patients who need care management per high risk criteria.

 - Assess, develop, implement and monitor a comprehensive discharge plan of care through an interdisciplinary team process in conjunction with the patient and family.
 Collaborate with the multi-disciplinary team to identify problems or needs that require special planning, intervention, teaching or follow-up.

 - Identify key problems, strengths, and resources to be addressed in the discharge plan of care.
 Coordinate and facilitate improved ability to comply with plan of treatment; counseling or support needed to cope with situation; improved ability to access appropriate level of care due to lack of financial resources or lack of available service.